designedmind/2017/CFP.md

 * **Consciousness as meta-representation.** Björn Merker and others have argued that it is enough to have a unified world representation to have phenomenal consciousness, suggesting that (primitive) consciousness is evolutionarily ancient.
-Again, the behavioural perspective invites caution: whether consciousness is plausible should depend on what an organism can _do_ with its world-model.
-V.S.
-Ramachandran suggests that phenomenal consciousness is a form of _meta-representation_, reflective modelling of our own perceptual representations.
+Others suggest that phenomenal consciousness necessarily involves _meta-representation_, reflective modelling of our own perceptual representations.

-* **Cartesian functionalism.** Dennett has been an outspoken critic of &ldquo;Cartesian materialism&rdquo;, the idea that there is a specific place in the brain where everything comes together for consciousness.
-Others, notably Bernard Baars, have argued explicitly for a &ldquo;theatre model&rdquo;.
-Even Dennett concedes that &ldquo;vivid fossil traces&rdquo;
+* **Cartesian functionalism.** Dennett has been an outspoken critic of &ldquo;Cartesian materialism&rdquo;, the idea that everything "comes together" for consciousness as some kind of internal re-presentation.
-  of the Cartesian world view remain in modern neuroscientific theories, and Metzinger has called his phenomenal self-model &ldquo;quasi-Cartesian&rdquo;.
 A key question for functionalism is deciding which parts of the Cartesian image are to to be discarded and which retained as valid components of a plausible folk theory or mature neuroscience of consciousness.

 * **Programming conscious machines.** A mechanistic theory of consciousness is, by definition, something which can be implemented.
 This raises the